 Chicken Latino gets back on its feet with help from a URA COVID-19 Small Business Emergency Loan

 “It is such an opportunity to have a business and if it wasn’t for the URA I wouldn’t have been able to open the restaurant."

 Celestin Uwintonze Improved Credit and Bought a Home with the Help of HOF

 “I was very conscious of the long-term costs and knew I didn’t want to buy a house that would create too large of a financial burden for me and my family.
 I balance my budget every month, I do one project at a time, and am careful and thoughtful with my money.
 The HOF helped me buy a house we love that was within our means.”

 The Morningside Crossing development is an adaptive reuse of the former Morningside School building plus a new addition into 46 units of mixed-income senior housing, a new community center and a public plaza.

 Krause Commons is a new, affordable rental building in the neighborhood of Squirrel Hill.
-Opening in fall 2018, Krause Commons will consist of 33 affordable units with a preference for residents with disabilities.
+Opened in December 2018, Krause Commons consists of 33 affordable units, 17 of which have a preference for residents with intellectual and/or mental health disabilities.

 Lawrenceville Community Land Trust

 The first phase of the Lawrenceville Community Land Trust consists of the new construction of six for-sale homes and the rehabilitation of one for-sale home in Upper Lawrenceville.
 The homes will be permanently affordable to households that are less than 80 percent of the Area Median Income (AMI).